OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 **Please use care in editing the document so the ideas stays intact until a final decision is made and nothing bad is done to the document.
 Having said that, this is a living document that you can edit.**

 This is a working document (started Nov 2020 but includes previous work/ideas) that gives ideas and details on how to generalize OED resources from electricity to most types.
 The previous document when we thought we would use a unit conversion package is [available](unitPackageIdeas.md) but is now obsolete.
+This was updated in late April 2022 after the first round of implementation were done to bring it up to date and prepare for the (hopefully) final round of implementation in the summer of 2022.

 Note: The equations in this document should render in Visual Studio Markdown Preview window.
 They are in LaTex format.
 Unfortunately, you have to use a URL and cannot use $ on GitHub (yes, it works in Visual Studio).
 This is how it is done in this document but note there is no background set so if you use dark mode they are basically invisible.
 I'm sorry to say you need to turn that off to see the equations.
 Also note that a heading must be lowercase and words separated by - to allow links so this is used throughout this document.

 # important-note-for-developers

 ## **All work on resource generalization will be done from the resourceGeneralization branch.
 You should branch from resourceGeneralization and do pull requests back to the branch on the main OED repository.
 This is done to avoid the changes impacting other developers during the extensive work that will be done.
-A message was posted to the Developer Discussion Area about this.**
+This may change after April 2022 if we can get it all merged back with development as basic graphing is working.**

 ## table-of-contents

+TODO update TOC when edits done

 - [overview](#overview)
 - [units-and-conversions-overview](#units-and-conversions-overview)